Review of The Fantastic Four

 However, after catching 2025’s Thunderbolts* just a few weeks ago, which I rather enjoyed, there may be a glimmer of hope after all.
 And with The Fantastic Four, Disney’s acquisition of 20th Century Fox means they can have a go at adapting the comic which started in 1961.

-The story sees the team face off against Galactus, a huge space being whose arrival towards earth is heralded by the Silver Surfer, who lets the team (and the rest of the globe) know that he’s coming to devour the planet.
+The story sees the team face off against Galactus, a huge space being whose arrival towards earth is heralded by the Silver Surfer, and it is she who lets the team (and the rest of the globe) know that he’s coming to devour the planet.

 The film makes clear early on that the foursome are already known and respected by the public and so they head off to bargain with the evil giant but all doesn’t go to plan.
-This is especially dangerous given that Sue’s is due to give birth to her baby any day.
+This is especially dangerous given that Sue is due to give birth to her baby any day now.

-After the unsuccessful encounter, the team return to earth with Galactus’ unpalatable offer on the table and a globe divided by the options left on the table to defend themselves.
+After the unsuccessful encounter, the team return to earth with Galactus’ unpalatable offer and a globe divided by the options left on the table to defend themselves.

-Filmmaker Shakman was the director of Marvel’s Wandavision which for me was the best of the TV series they’ve made and he’s used that show’s great dive into old TV shows as a template here as well.
-It’s easily the best version of the comic characters to date and seeing Galactus on a BFI IMAX screen was a sight to behold.
+Filmmaker Shakman was the director of Marvel’s Wandavision which for me was the best of the TV series they’ve made.
+And he’s used that show’s great dive into old TV shows as a template here as well.
+It’s easily the best version of the comic characters to date, and seeing Galactus on a BFI IMAX screen was a sight to behold.
 Definitely go and see this on the biggest cinema screen you can!
-And Ralph Ineson’s bassy baritone voice added gravitas making him one of the better, if slightly underdeveloped villains Marvel has featured in a very long while.
+And Ralph Ineson’s bassy baritone voice added gravitas, making him one of the better, if slightly underdeveloped, villains that Marvel has featured in a very long while.

 For me, the brightest spot is the excellent production design.
-Inspired by both comics and cartoons it uses 50s and 60s iconography, filmstock and TV to hark to a “golden age” given it a unique aesthetic in comparison to the bland Marvel formula.
-LP records, tape machines and UFO-space skyscrapers created a unique feel with the added flying cars, robotic servants and interstellar travel all adding to “fantastic” world building.
+Inspired by both comics and cartoons it uses 50s and 60s iconography, filmstock and TV to hark to a “golden age” given it a unique aesthetic in comparison to the bland Marvel visuals we often see.
+LP records, tape machines and UFO-space skyscrapers created a unique feel - with the added flying cars, robotic servants and interstellar travel all adding to “fantastic” world building.

 Michael Giacchino (whose breakthrough film score was *looks down* The Incredibles, natch) has composed a brilliant retro score which is another highlight.
 Its mix of choir-focused vocals and epic fanfares create an emotional and optimistic score linking the retro visuals and music together well.